openstack-archive/stacktach-sandbox/ansible/README.md

 While yagi-events and pipeline-worker are capable to running daemonized, we don't use that code.
 Instead, we let the init.d scripts handle the backgrounding and process management.

-The connection from the host machine to the target machine has to have a secure account already created for anisble to run.
+The connection from the host machine to the target machine has to have a secure account already created for ansible to run.
 Currently it assumes an account called `stacktach` and it has root capabilities.
 When the daemons run, they run as `stv3` ... which is just a service account.